 When is cherry picking season?
 The short cherry picking season is from mid-May (around Mother’s Day) to mid-June, depending on the rainfall and crop availability.
-Currently in the beginning of May 2021, there are some early arrivals (Tiogas and Hazels varieties) available for picking cherries.
-Bing varieties will be available in a few weeks.
+Currently, there U-Pick farms are open with plenty of cherry varieties available such as Tiogas, Hazels, and Bing varieties.

 We know you can easily purchase cherries at the grocery stores.
 Yet, it’s an amazing feeling of putting the hard work and effort into picking the perfect cherry with the right sweetness, color, size, firmness, and devouring the “fruits” of your labor.

 Here are some helpful tips to pick your own cherries in Brentwood, California.
 It’s a perfect day trip from San Francisco, San Jose, or any parts of the Bay Area.
-Plus, it’s a good learning experience for children to see their fruits grown on a farm.
+Plus, it’s a good learning experience for children and young adults to see their fruits grown on a farm.

 Bring the entire family and consider spending an entire or half-day at various farms.
 You may even consider bringing lunch to have a picnic at the farms if the farms allow it.